kubernetes/website/content/en/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions.md

 OpenAPIV3 schema under certain conditions.
 Users can update to the new schema safely without bumping the version of the object or breaking workflows.

-While most validations placed in the OpenAPIV3 schema of a CRD are support ratcheting, there are a few exceptions.
+While most validations placed in the OpenAPIV3 schema of a CRD support ratcheting, there are a few exceptions.
 The following OpenAPIV3 schema validations are not supported by ratcheting under the implementation in Kubernetes
 {{< skew currentVersion >}} and if violated will continue to throw an error as normally: